 by Meghan Fitzgerald

-No matter what we’ve each got on our plates, 2020 has introduced new challenges, and if you’re like me, some days just end in a teary defeat.
+No matter what we’ve each got on our plates, 2020 introduced new challenges, and if you’re like me, some days just end in a teary defeat.
 We know from studying pandemics of the past that, after our current physical health crisis and economic crisis, a mental health crisis is sure to follow.
-Changes to our routines, interruptions to our traditions, strain on our social relationships and the generalized uncertainty of COVID-19 all add up, for adults and for kids.
-Plus, this elongated election has added its own layer of anxiety to the mix for us and our kids.
+Changes to our routines, interruptions to our traditions, strain on our social relationships, political turmoil and the generalized uncertainty of COVID-19 all add up, for adults and for kids.
 Whew!
-Need strategies right away to help kids (and you) through the election?
+Need strategies right away to help kids (and you) weather it all?
 We've got you covered.

 All of this has many of us are looking for simple, family-friendly and effective ways to help our kids stay grounded, connected and healthy in body, mind and heart.
 Sounds good, but how do you teach young children about Wellness?
-Though there are many lessons that fall under the wellness umbrella, we’ve chosen to center our upcoming Wellness season on three pillars—time outdoors; playful learning; and mindful movement.
+Though there are many lessons that fall under the wellness umbrella, we’ve chosen to focus our recent Wellness class series on three pillars—time outdoors; playful learning; and mindful movement.
 Here’s why.

 Want to get a dose of Vitamin N right away today?
 Start or end the day with a slow walk around the block, paying extra attention to the sounds, smells and other sensations.
 Or, try one of the ideas in this list.

-This season, we’ve identified six wellness concepts to reinforce with kids: kindness; gratitude; active energy; joy; focus and wishes for the future.
+This fall, we identified six wellness concepts to reinforce with kids: kindness; gratitude; active energy; joy; focus and wishes for the future.
 How will we teach such concepts to kids ages 2 to 8?
 Through play—the ideal way for young learners to make sense of their world.
 For example, with a little expert framing, simple, playful acts can be a gateway to understanding big concepts.
 For example, teachers can help kids to learn more about kindness as they play with filling and dumping different materials in and out of containers, using that physical experience as a metaphor for how we fill each other up with acts of kindness.
-Or, we can help kids can learn to focus their minds as they play sound making games.
-Learn more about how we’ll teach each of our six aspects of wellness in our upcoming season.
+Or, we can help kids can learn to focus their minds as they play sound-making games.

 Want to try teaching kids these topics on your own?
 Take an example like gratitude.
 Teach kids about gratitude as you make a gratitude tree or work together to create a nature thank you card for your local park system.
 Or check out hundreds of ideas in our DIY activity catalog.